Class work

 What and How and Grades

-Frequently by working in groups you will be asked to work together to compare and generate new ideas about course work.
+Frequently by working in groups you will be asked to work together to compare and generate new ideas about course work, your writings, and new concepts.

 What you must do:

-each syllabus will differ, so look at the syllabus for your class with respect to precise values:
+each syllabus will differ, so look at the syllabus for your class with respect to precise value:

-attendance, participation by answering questions & showing up for field trips * 20% or see syllabus.
+attendance, participation by answering questions in class, discussing the texts, & showing up for field trips * 20% or see syllabus.

-final presentation: written essay, bibliography, notes on references and verbal presentation given to the class on the Final Exam Day -- worth -- 20% or see syllabus.
+final presentation: written essay, bibliography, notes on references given as a verbal presentation with a handout to the class on the Final Exam Day – worth 20% or less so see the syllabus.

 * your notes from the reading assigned and from class discussion are used in class and should be referred to in your daily free writing!